Don't Let Food Poisoning Ruin Your Trip – Here's What You Can Do If You Get It

 Whether you contract it from undercooked meat, raw fish, or sunny side up eggs, at the end of the day the result is the same: You're sick.
 According to the Mayo Clinic, symptoms of food poisoning can range from nausea, vomiting, and abdominal cramps to fever and bloody diarrhea.
 The illness can last from several hours to several days.

 In case you are one of the unlucky travelers to come down with a food-borne illness, your vacation is not irredeemably ruined.
-Below, we’ve rounded up six tips to help you get healthy as quickly as possible so you can get back to enjoying your trip.
+Below, we’ve rounded up seven tips to help you get healthy as quickly as possible so you can get back to enjoying your trip.

 1. Drink plenty of water.